gridengine/gridengine/doc/README-Update-60u2.txt

 - execute the 6.0u2 upgrade script.
 This is a part of the inst_sge script to execute enter the following command: inst_sge -updatedb

+- To perform the Berkeley DB update, the script has to be executed on this host, where the Database is located physically.

+  eg:
+  - Using Berkeley Local spooling: execute this script on the master host
+  - Using Berkeley DB RPC Server spooling, please execute this script on the Berkeley DB RPC Server host.

 - after a successful update you can restart your cluster again.